HMS Caroline (1795)

 HMS Caroline was a 36-gun fifth-rate frigate of the Royal Navy.
 She was designed by Sir John Henslow and launched in 1795 at Rotherhithe by John Randall.
 Caroline was a lengthened copy of with improved speed but more instability.
 The frigate was commissioned in July 1795 under Captain William Luke to serve in the North Sea Fleet of Admiral Adam Duncan.
 Caroline spent less than a year in the North Sea before being transferred to the Lisbon Station.
-Here she was tasked to hunt down or interdict French shipping while protecting British merchant ships, with service taking her from off Lisbon to Cadiz and into the Mediterranean Sea.
-In 1799 the ship assisted in the tracking of the French fleet of Admiral Étienne Eustache Bruix, and in 1800 she participated in the blockade of Cadiz.
+Here she was tasked to hunt down or interdict French shipping while protecting British merchant ships, with service taking her from off Lisbon to Cádiz and into the Mediterranean Sea.
+In 1799 the ship assisted in the tracking of the French fleet of Admiral Étienne Eustache Bruix, and in 1800 she participated in the blockade of Cádiz.

 In 1803 Caroline brought the news of the declaration of war with France to the East Indies where she would stay for the rest of her service.
 The ship's main role in the Indies was attacking the possessions of the French and their allies and as such she participated in a number of important events, including the Java campaign of 1806–1807 in which she fought the action of 18 October 1806.
 The frigate also played an active role in the Persian Gulf campaign of 1809, the invasion of the Spice Islands where her crew were instrumental in capturing Banda Neira, and the invasion of Java in 1811.
 After this Caroline returned home to be paid off at Portsmouth where she was hulked.
 Her last, and most successful, commander was Captain Sir Christopher Cole.
 Caroline was broken up at Deptford in 1815.